 This example uses the UNIQUE function together with the FILTER function.
 The FILTER function removes data that does not meet required criteria, and the UNIQUE function further limits results to unique values only.

 Working from the inside out, the FILTER function is used to collect source data in group B with a quantity greater than 5:

-Insider filter, the expression used for the include argument:
+Inside FILTER, the expression used for the include argument is: